cafe-desktop/advaita-icon-theme/win32/README.txt

 https://live.gnome.org/GTK%2B/Win32/MSVCCompilationOfGTKStack

-The adwaita-msvc.mak is an NMake Makefile that is meant to be used to generate the index.theme file that is needed for installation of this icon theme package, as well as copying and processing the icon files so that they will be ready for use for GTK+ applications.
+The advaita-msvc.mak is an NMake Makefile that is meant to be used to generate the index.theme file that is needed for installation of this icon theme package, as well as copying and processing the icon files so that they will be ready for use for GTK+ applications.